boldflight/BibleConverter/test_EPUB/output/1kings.md

 [2] In the third year King Jehoshaphat of Judah came down to visit the king of Israel.
 [3] The king of Israel said to his servants, “Surely you recognize that Ramoth Gilead belongs to us, though we are hesitant to reclaim it from the king of Syria.”
 [4] Then he said to Jehoshaphat, “Will you go with me to attack Ramoth Gilead?”
 Jehoshaphat replied to the king of Israel, “I will support you; my army and horses are at your disposal.”
-[5] But then Jehoshaphat said to Israel’s king, “Please seek a message from the Lord this very day.”
+[5] But then Jehoshaphat said to Israel’s king, “Please seek a message from the **Lord** this very day.”
 [6] So the king of Israel assembled about 400 prophets and asked them, “Should I attack Ramoth Gilead or not?”
 They said, “Attack!
 The Sovereign One will hand it over to the king.”
-[7] But Jehoshaphat asked, “Is there not a prophet of the Lord still here, that we may ask him?”
+[7] But Jehoshaphat asked, “Is there not a prophet of the **Lord** still here, that we may ask him?”
-[8] The king of Israel answered Jehoshaphat, “There is still one man through whom we can seek the Lord’s will.
+[8] The king of Israel answered Jehoshaphat, “There is still one man through whom we can seek the **Lord**’s will.
 But I despise him because he does not prophesy prosperity for me, but disaster.
 His name is Micaiah son of Imlah.”
 Jehoshaphat said, “The king should not say such things.”
 [9] The king of Israel summoned an official and said, “Quickly bring Micaiah son of Imlah.”
 [10] Now the king of Israel and King Jehoshaphat of Judah were sitting on their respective thrones, dressed in their robes, at the threshing floor at the entrance of the gate of Samaria.
 All the prophets were prophesying before them.
-[11] Zedekiah son of Kenaanah made iron horns and said, “This is what the Lord has said, ‘With these you will gore Syria until they are destroyed.’”
+[11] Zedekiah son of Kenaanah made iron horns and said, “This is what the **Lord** has said, ‘With these you will gore Syria until they are destroyed.’”
 [12] All the prophets were prophesying the same, saying, “Attack Ramoth Gilead!
-You will succeed; the Lord will hand it over to the king.”
+You will succeed; the **Lord** will hand it over to the king.”
 [13] Now the messenger who went to summon Micaiah said to him, “Look, the prophets are in complete agreement that the king will succeed.
 Your words must agree with theirs; you must predict success.”
-[14] But Micaiah said, “As certainly as the Lord lives, I will say what the Lord tells me to say.”
+[14] But Micaiah said, “As certainly as the **Lord** lives, I will say what the **Lord** tells me to say.”
 [15] When he came before the king, the king asked him, “Micaiah, should we attack Ramoth Gilead or not?”
 He answered him, “Attack!
-You will succeed; the Lord will hand it over to the king.”
+You will succeed; the **Lord** will hand it over to the king.”
-[16] The king said to him, “How many times must I make you solemnly promise in the name of the Lord to tell me only the truth?”
+[16] The king said to him, “How many times must I make you solemnly promise in the name of the **Lord** to tell me only the truth?”
 [17] Micaiah said, “I saw all Israel scattered on the mountains like sheep that have no shepherd.
-Then the Lord said, ‘They have no master.
+Then the **Lord** said, ‘They have no master.
 They should go home in peace.’”
 [18] The king of Israel said to Jehoshaphat, “Didn’t I tell you he does not prophesy prosperity for me, but disaster?”
-[19] Micaiah said, “That being the case, listen to the Lord’s message.
-I saw the Lord sitting on his throne, with all the heavenly assembly standing beside him on his right and on his left.
+[19] Micaiah said, “That being the case, listen to the **Lord**’s message.
+I saw the **Lord** sitting on his throne, with all the heavenly assembly standing beside him on his right and on his left.
-[20] The Lord said, ‘Who will deceive Ahab, so he will attack Ramoth Gilead and die there?’
+[20] The **Lord** said, ‘Who will deceive Ahab, so he will attack Ramoth Gilead and die there?’
 One said this and another that.
-[21] Then a spirit stepped forward and stood before the Lord.
+[21] Then a spirit stepped forward and stood before the **Lord**.
 He said, ‘I will deceive him.’
-[22] The Lord asked him, ‘How?’
+[22] The **Lord** asked him, ‘How?’
 He replied, ‘I will go out and be a lying spirit in the mouths of all his prophets.’
-The Lord said, ‘Deceive and overpower him.
+The **Lord** said, ‘Deceive and overpower him.
 Go out and do as you have proposed.’
-[23] So now, look, the Lord has placed a lying spirit in the mouths of all these prophets of yours, but the Lord has decreed disaster for you.”
+[23] So now, look, the **Lord** has placed a lying spirit in the mouths of all these prophets of yours, but the **Lord** has decreed disaster for you.”
-[24] Zedekiah son of Kenaanah approached, hit Micaiah on the jaw, and said, “Which way did the Lord’s Spirit go when he went from me to speak to you?”
+[24] Zedekiah son of Kenaanah approached, hit Micaiah on the jaw, and said, “Which way did the **Lord**’s Spirit go when he went from me to speak to you?”
 [25] Micaiah replied, “Look, you will see in the day when you go into an inner room to hide.”
 [26] Then the king of Israel said, “Take Micaiah and return him to Amon the city official and Joash the king’s son.
 [27] Say, ‘This is what the king says, “Put this man in prison.
 Give him only a little bread and water until I safely return.”’”
-[28] Micaiah said, “If you really do safely return, then the Lord has not spoken through me.”
+[28] Micaiah said, “If you really do safely return, then the **Lord** has not spoken through me.”
 Then he added, “Take note, all you people.”
 [29] The king of Israel and King Jehoshaphat of Judah attacked Ramoth Gilead.
 [30] The king of Israel said to Jehoshaphat, “I will disguise myself and then enter into the battle, but you wear your royal robes.”
 So the king of Israel disguised himself and then entered into the battle.
 [31] Now the king of Syria had ordered his thirty-two chariot commanders, “Do not fight common soldiers or high-ranking officers; fight only the king of Israel.”